-The French education system can in many aspects be characterized as successful, but it fails to integrate the weakest segments of society.
-France is rated rather well in the most recent Program for International Student Assessment (PISA) study, even though the country was downgraded, dropping from tenth among 27 countries in 2000 to seventeenth among 33 countries in 2012.
-Nonetheless, French results remained close to the OECD average throughout the period.
-Overall education spending totaled €132.1 billion in 2009, or 6.9% of GDP.
-Spending at the pre-school level is exemplary, with nearly all children three years old and older attending pre-school (écoles maternelles) and France is still above the OECD average at the primary schooling level.
+The French education system can in many aspects be characterized as rather successful, but, contrary to the past, it fails to integrate and promote the weakest segments of society.
+In the 2015 Program for International Student Assessment (PISA) study, French results were slightly above the OECD average.
+Overall spending on educational institutions amounted to 5.3% of GDP in 2013, slightly above the OECD average.
+Spending at the preschool level is exemplary, with nearly all children three years old and older attending preschool (écoles maternelles) and France is still above the OECD average at the primary schooling level.
 Secondary education is rather good but uneven, excessively costly and, in recent years, has fallen behind other OECD countries.
 Higher education is dual, with a broad range of excellent elite institutions (prestigious lycées and grandes écoles) and a large mass university system, which is poorly funded and poorly managed, and does not prepare its students well for a successful entry to the labor market.
 Spending on universities lies below the OECD average.
 More importantly, drop-out rates are dramatic: only 40% of registered students obtain a university degree.

 One major problem concerns professional training.
 The education to professional training transition has been deficient.
 Organized by state schools, the system has lacked alternate training in cooperation with businesses, and diplomas are often not accepted by companies.
 This is a major reason for high youth unemployment in France.
-However, recently new joint training programs in cooperation with businesses have been established and have proven successful.
+However, new joint training programs in cooperation with businesses have been established recently and have proven successful.
 As for universities, they are in principle accessible to all as fees are practically non-existent.
 However, the high rate of failure and the massification of teaching have contributed to the decline of the traditional university system.
 Nearly 40% of students choose, after high school, to register in alternative public or private institutions (grandes écoles, technical institutes, business schools).